synapsecns/synapse-contracts/contracts/vault/Bridge.md

 ## Naming

-All functions allowing to bridge funds have the same naming convention: `bridge(Max)[EVM|nonEVM]`.
+All functions allowing to bridge funds have the same naming convention: `bridgeTo[EVM|nonEVM]`.

-- (optional) If `Max` is present in the function name, `amount` parameter will be missing, meaning Bridge will pull as many tokens from caller as possible.
-  > This would be the token balance, or the token spending allowance, whichever is **smaller**.
 - `[EVM|nonEVM]` specifies whether the destination chain is EVM-compatible or not.
 If chain is EVM-compatible, there's an additional parameter passed: `swapParams`, containing information about the swap that needs to be made on the destination chain (can be left [empty](#empty-swapparams), if no swap in needed).